signalfx/signalfx-agent/docs/development.md

 ## Running tests

-The Smart Agent comes with a suite of unit and integration tests that exercise various components within the agent.
+The agent comes with a suite of unit and integration tests that exercise various components within the agent.
 All of these tests must pass for a branch to be merged into the mainline `master` branch.
 Our CircleCI configuration will automatically run them when a pull request is made, but you can run them